Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/segmentation.md

 **STOP:** Play around with the threshold parameters for red, green, and blue values from the tutorial.
 Can you find a better choice of parameters?
 How should we quantify whether one collection of parameters is better than another?
 {: .notice--primary}

 We can continue to tweak threshold parameters, but our relatively simple algorithm has successfully segmented most of the WBC nuclei from our dataset.
-We are ready to move on to our second goal of classifying WBC nuclei into families.
+We are ready to move on to our second goal of classifying WBC nuclei into families according to their shape.

 [Next lesson](classification){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}